SenithaMC/required/README.md

 🤖 LWKY Discord Bot

 A multifunction Discord bot built by NotProtocol with ❤️ for the LWKY Community.
-Packed with moderation tools, fun commands, utility features, and community-focused functions — all designed to make your Discord server smoother, safer, and more entertaining.
+Packed with moderation tools, invite tracking, utility features, and community-focused functions — all designed to make your Discord server smoother, safer, and more entertaining.

 ---